nakita-strangeways/find_fido_project/README.md

 <img src="https://github.com/nakita-strangeways/find_fido_project/blob/master/static/icons/found_pin.png" alt="FindFido_FoundPin" title="FoundPin" height="70" align="right" />

 Find Fido is a web app that utilizes the community, photos, and google maps to create a network of stray or lost animals.
 The markers on the map reflect the animal species, as well as if it has been successfully found and returned home.

-If a user has lost a pet, all they need to do is check their neighborhood, either using their current location (if allowed), the address bar, or dragging the map.
-Once there, they can filter the map to fit their pets description!
+If a user has lost a pet, all they need to do is check the pets last seen location, either using their current location (if allowed), the address bar, or dragging the map.
+Once there, they can filter the map to fit their pets description.
+They can click on the map pin, which opens a window with a photo and some information.

 ## Getting Started